 There are more than just these listed above.
 Wildflowers are always a beautiful touch of color that not only enhance the beauty of your environment, but also help pollinator communities.

-You can also set up a small hummingbird feeder using artificial nectar.
+Hummingbird Feeder: You can also set up a small hummingbird feeder using artificial nectar.
 These are popular, and hummingbirds very much enjoy them!
 A great way to reuse old plastic bottle is to poke holes and fill it with seeds too!